List of cheapest cities: TripIndex

-According to TripIndex by TripAdvisor, five of ten cheapest cities in the world are located in Asia, with four of them located in ASEAN/South Asian countries.
-The research is based on costs of a one-night stay in a four-star hotel, cocktails, a two-course dinner with a bottle of wine, and a taxi transport (two return journeys of about 3.2 kilometres each).
-First is Hanoi with $141.12, second is Beijing with $159.05, third is Bangkok with $161.90, fifth is Kuala Lumpur with $194.43 and eighth is Jakarta with $204.59.
+According to TripIndex by TripAdvisor, last updated in 2016, five of ten cheapest cities in the world were located in Asia, with four of them located in ASEAN/South Asian countries.
+The research was based on costs of a one-night stay in a four-star hotel, cocktails, a two-course dinner with a bottle of wine, and a taxi transport (two return journeys of about 3.2 kilometres each).
+First was Hanoi with $141.12, second was Beijing with $159.05, third was Bangkok with $161.90, fifth was Kuala Lumpur with $194.43 and eighth was Jakarta with $204.59.